Conference Historical Museum

-While continuing to serve as a worship space, over the years many exhibits have been mounted in the museum highlighting various aspects of Evangelical, United Brethren, Methodist, and United Methodist history.
+- Over the years, the Commission has mounted several displays in the museum, highlighting various aspects of Evangelical, United Brethren, Methodist, and United Methodist history.

-Currently the Commission on Archives and History is in the process of revisioning the space to include permanent and interactive displays that lift up and illuminate the history of our Conference.
-Watch for updates here on our progress.
+Currently the Commission is in the process of revisioning the museum space to include permanent and interactive and video displays that lift up and illuminate the history of our Conference.
+Watch for updates here.

 Museum Location: The Wisconsin Conference Historical Museum is located adjacent to the Greenfield Memorial UMC just off West Forest Home Avenue at 3450 S. 52nd Street in Greenfield, WI. (view Google map).